 Traveling is one of the most popular activities of people all over the world.
 To get anywhere, from Chicago to Los Angeles or from Paris to Berlin, a few hours of flying are often required.
 However, if you are planning to visit Norway or Finland in this summer, that might take long-haul flights on the sky, which can be very stressful for your body and mind.
-Even if you got an amazing deal from hotels com (the UK version), embarking on the 10-14 hour flight can be an arduous experience for anyone.
+Embarking on the 10-14 hour flight can be an arduous experience for anyone.

 1. Get your body well-prepared.

-The days before a long-haul flight, you should spend some time stretching or walking at the gym to prepare for having a sitting position in nearly 12 hours. …
+The days before a long-haul flight, you should spend some time stretching or walking …

 Well on its way into becoming one of Europe’s major cultural hubs, Oslo is a world-class city that holds art and nature very dear in its heart.
 Here, artwork can be found everywhere, from ultra contemporary conceptual pieces tucked away in modern art galleries to the raw emotion of the human figures at Frogner Park, and forests, parks, hiking trails and waterfalls are never more than a short walk or drive away.